This article was last updated on the May 7, 2018.

 As you can see by changing one simple setting our Grid is now completely different, with the wealth of options Essential Grid provides, your sure to find a setup to suit your needs.

-Users will frequently inquire about the version of Essential Grid being utilized within X. Because of the way that we are utilizing the plugin with in X, it should be noted that the version of Essential Grid included with the theme is made intentionally for numerous reasons.
+Users will frequently inquire about the version of Essential Grid being utilized within X or Pro.
+Because of the way that we are utilizing the plugin in X or Pro, it should be noted that the version of Essential Grid included with the theme is made intentionally for numerous reasons.
 The following is just a few of the reasons why we do not always utilize the latest version of the Essential Grid plugin:

 Stability – Newer versions of software do not always equal greater stability.
 Oftentimes there are undiscovered bugs that are introduced with certain versions and are unknown until the product has been released to the public for some time.
 The version of the plugin that we bundle with the theme is more or less guaranteed to work without any issues as we take a great deal of time to test all functionality thoroughly before releasing it along with the theme.